Stress-Free Travel

-Think traveling with ten kids in tow would be a logistical nightmare?
+Think traveling with twelve kids in tow would be a logistical nightmare?
 More work than it’s worth?
 Think again!
-We learned long ago that by planning ahead and packing smart, we could travel without losing our minds and could come home feeling refreshed and recharged.
+We learned long ago that by planning ahead and packing smart, we could travel without losing our minds and return home feeling refreshed and recharged.
 Try some of the following tips to see if they don’t make your next trip more organized, more relaxed, and more pleasant for everyone involved.

-• Check to see if local museums offer reciprocal benefits — If so, join in advance and carry your membership card along on your trip.
-Most children’s museums, history museum, zoos and aquariums offer family memberships for anywhere from $50 to $100.
+Check to see if your local museums, zoos, or arboretums offer reciprocal benefits.
+If so, join in advance and carry your membership card along on your trip.
+Most children’s museums, history museum, zoos, and aquariums offer family memberships for anywhere from $50 to $150.
 This will grant your entire family free admission for a year, not only to the parent museum, but also to any partner museums that offer reciprocal benefits (you can ask to view a list before joining).
-This tip alone has saved our family bundles of money when traveling.
+This tip alone has saved our family bundles of money when traveling — especially in the days before they limited the number of children who could get in free with parents.

 • Starting and ending points of travel for each day on the road.
-I try to pad my itinerary by allowing extra drive time to accommodate unscheduled stops.
+I intentionally leave a little margin by allowing extra drive time to accommodate unscheduled stops.

 • Reservation information, including hotel name, address, phone number, rate, and confirmation number.

-• Attractions we plan to visit along the way or once we arrive at our destination, including address, phone number, hours of operation, entrance fees, and special notes (eg, “bring zoo membership card to get in free” or “no entrance an hour before closing”).
+• Attractions we plan to visit along the way or once we arrive at our destination, including address, phone number, hours of operation, admission fees, and special notes (eg, “bring zoo membership card to get in free” or “no admittance an hour before closing”).

 • Reminders to set our clocks forward or back as we cross into different time zones.